-Requirements and Grading Grid for ATI Comprehensive PN Predictor Exam VNSG 1462 Clinical III

-Practice Assessment h 4 Points Complete Practice Assessment Complete Practice Ass essment B Remediation (Active Learning) Remediation (Active Lea Remediation (Active Learning) One hour minimum focuse For each topic missed, con and/identify three critical poin nplete an active learning template • For each topic mi One hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to I be handwritten and legible .
+Requirements and Grading Grid for ATI Comprehensive PN Predictor Exam VNSG 1462 Clinical III vvoit 11 4 FUIIILS Complete Practice Assessment · A Complete Practice Assessment B Remediation (Active Learning) Remediation (Active Learning) One hour minimum focuse For each topic missed, con and/identify three critical poin mplete an active learning template One hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to I be handwritten and legible .
 Temp instructor by the announced.
-Tem a requirement for course comp lates must be submitted to the plets must be completed as it is Complete templates for Topics to Review.
+Tem a requirement for course comp plates must be submitted to the aplets must be completed as it is be handwritten and legil instructor by the announ to take Content Mastery Complete templates for Topics to Review.
 Templates must be handwritten and legible .
 Templates must be submitted to the instructor by the announced deadline.
 Student will forfeit opportunity to take Content Mastery if templates are late.
 Templets must be completed as it is a requirement for course completion.
-Content N Aastery Exam 95% or above Passing predictability = 4 points Score = 4 points 90% or above Passing predictability Score = 3 points 85% or above Passing predictability Score = 2 points 84% or below Passing predictability Score = 1 points Remediation (Active Learning) One hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
+Content N /lastery Exam 95% or above Passing predictability = 4 points Score = 4 points 90% or above Passing predictability Score = 3 points 85% or above Passing predictability Score = 2 points 84% or below Passing predictability Score = 1 points Remediation (Active Learning) Remediation (Active Learning) Remediation (Active Remediation (Active Learning) One hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
 Templates must be handwritten and legible.
 Grade for Content Mastery will not be finalized in the gradebook until templates are complete.
 Student earns grade of 0 if no templates are submitted by deadline.
 Templets must be completed as it is a requirement for course completion.
-Remediation (Active Learning) Two hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
+Two hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
 Templates must be handwritten and legible.
 Grade for Content Mastery will not be finalized in the gradebook until templates are complete.
 Student earns grade of 0 if no templates are submitted by deadline.
 Templets must be completed as it is a requirement for course completion.
-Remediation (Active Learning) Three hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
+Three hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
 Templates must be handwritten and legible.
 Templates must be submitted to the instructor by the announced deadline.
 Student will earn 0 points for ATI if submitted late.
 Regardless, the Retake exam is required.
 Templets must be completed as it is a requirement for course completion.
-Remediation (Active Learning) Four hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
+Four hour minimum focused review For each topic missed, complete an active learning template and/identify three critical points Complete templates for Topics to Review.
 Templates must be handwritten and legible.
 Templates must be submitted to the instructor by the announced deadline.
 Student will earn 0 points for ATI if submitted late.
 Regardless, the Retake exam is required.
 Templets must be completed as it is a requirement for course completion.
 2 points for remediation 2 points for remediation 2 points for remediation 2 points for remediation No Retake Required (optional) No Retake Required (optional) Retake Required Retake Required